Beckman Institute for Advanced Science and Technology

 Send the faculty member an email stating your interest in their research and asking if they are willing to sponsor you as a QCB Postdoctoral Fellow.
 If they agree, have them write, sign and email to you a 2-3 sentence statement of support.
 Be sure to inform each advisor the name of your other advisor(s).
 You must have at least two (2) STB QCB faculty statements of support to be considered for a fellowship.
 Without these statements, your proposal will fail and your application will not be considered.
 Be sure to inform each advisor the name of your other advisor(s).

-3. Once you have two faculty who have agreed to sponsor you, email Dr. Sharlene Denos to discuss your plans for broader impact, diversity and outreach prior to submission.
+3. Once you have two faculty who have agreed to sponsor you, email Dr. Sharlene Denos to discuss your plans for broader impact and education prior to submission.
 Without Dr. Denos' review, your proposal will fail and your application will not be considered.
-View options for these activities here.

 4. PROOFREAD EVERYTHING.
 Remember, you are trying to convince the evaluators that you would be a valuable contributor to the QCB mission.
 Have someone else (a trusted colleague or advisor) read your proposal and give you feedback prior to submission.